fepfitra/fep-blog/src/content/modules/pwn/heap/house_of_orange.typ

 The *House of Orange* is a sophisticated heap exploitation technique that does not rely on calling `free()` directly.
 Instead, it exploits a heap overflow to corrupt the Top Chunk (Wilderness), forcing `sysmalloc` to free the old Top Chunk into the unsorted bin when a subsequent allocation request cannot be satisfied.

 Once the old Top Chunk is in the unsorted bin, the attack typically employs *File Stream Oriented Programming (FSOP)* by overwriting `_IO_list_all` to gain code execution when the program eventually aborts or exits.

+== Prerequisites
+- *Heap Overflow*: Ability to overwrite the Top Chunk's `size` field.
+- *No Free Primitive*: This attack is specifically designed for scenarios where the attacker cannot call `free()` directly.
+- *Leak Requirement*: Requires both a heap leak and a libc leak to target `_IO_list_all` and forge the `FILE` structure.
+- *GLIBC Version*: Effective on glibc < 2.26.
+Modern versions have whitelisted vtables and changed error handling.

 == Example from `house_of_orange.c`